dgodovich/personal_logseq/pages/The making of a gradient%3A IcsA (VirG) polarity in Shigella flexneri.md

 	- BS520 is Shigella strain that has altered membrane fluidity (more fluid)
 	- increasing fluidity you still get exponential decay, but it's wayyy further out
 	- rescue with drug that decreases fluidity
+		- restores wt distribution including decay constant
+- ((68d49e92-ab43-4c59-bc8d-d3a7a50c2212))
+	- Gram negative expressing just IcsA has a unipolar exponential gradient
+	- Adding IcsP has a reduction in the fraction of bacteria that have exponential gradient
+		- But this does reduce the decay constant by a lot (makes it steeper gradient)
+- ((68d49e9b-5b04-47dc-b5a6-7d1ecfaf6dc2))
+	- set up a steady state IcsA concentration at the membrane equation
+		- ((68d49fe2-1ecd-41a2-bdfa-f841734bc1b7))
+	-
+- ((68d49eab-8dfa-4382-b86c-bbd49fe4ca20))
+	-
+- ((68d49eb7-dc6f-4cf0-8728-7a74c3a98f08))
+	-